-Study of bacterial oxidation of iron and inorganic sulphur compounds on the cellular and enzymatic level in relation to the activity of acidophilic chemolithotrophic bacteria in hydrometallurgy and environment.
+Study of bacterial oxidation and reduction of iron and inorganic sulfur compounds at the cellular and enzymatic level in relation to the activity of acidophilic chemolithotrophic bacteria in biohydrometallurgy and the environment.

 doc.
 Ing.
 Martin Mandl, CSc.

 Martin Mandl studied chemistry in Bratislava finishing his studies with "biochemical technology" specialisation.
-He joined our department in 1988 and has been one of the leading figures ever since.
-Martin works on chemolithotrophic microorganisms with a focus on their application in bioleaching.
+He joined our department in 1988 and since then Martin has worked on chemolithotrophic microorganisms with a focus on their application in bioleaching.
 Currently, Martin is the guarantor of the Biotechnology study programme aimed at preparing students for work in the industry.

 - Office – C05/332

 - 1998 – Associate Professor in Biochemistry, Faculty of Science, MU, "Metabolism of Thiobacillus ferrooxidans in biotechnology and ecology"

 - 1992 – CSc., Faculty of Chemical Technology, STU Bratislava

 - 1978 – Ing., Biochemical Technology, Faculty of Chemical Technology, STU Bratislava

 - Guarantor of the Master's program Biotechnology